 Newborn screening is a public health system that universally tests newborn babies to identify serious, but treatable, conditions.
 The Department of Health (Department) houses the state's Newborn Screening Program.
 Shortly after birth, the attending health care provider collects a newborn screening specimen by obtaining drops of blood from a baby's heel on a filter paper card.
-Each newborn screening specimen is submitted to the Public Health Laboratories where it is tested for 32 conditions currently on the mandatory newborn screening panel.
+Each newborn screening specimen is submitted to the Public Health Laboratories, where it is tested for 32 conditions currently on the mandatory newborn screening panel.

-To add new conditions to the panel, the Board and the Department have developed a process and criteria for evaluation that focuses on evidence, ethics, equity, and the balance between cost-benefit and cost-effectiveness.
-To determine whether a condition should be added to the panel, the Board convenes a technical advisory committee (TAC) to evaluate candidate conditions using guiding principles and established criteria [Appendix A].
-The multi-disciplinary TAC includes representatives with expertise and experience related to the candidate conditions including clinicians, academia, insurers, public health, and families of those with rare conditions.
+To add new conditions to the panel, the Board and the Department have developed a process and criteria for evaluation that focus on evidence, ethics, equity, and the balance between cost-effectiveness and cost-benefit.
+To determine whether a condition should be added to the panel, the Board convenes a technical advisory committee (TAC) to evaluate candidate conditions using guiding principles and established criteria[Appendix A].
+The multidisciplinary TAC includes representatives with expertise and experience related to the candidate conditions, including clinicians, academics, insurers, public health professionals, and families of those with rare conditions.